What measure did Lord Curzon take to reduce the 'influence of Bengal'?

 They were so called because they had a different outlook that advocated active resistance to British imperialism.
 They condemned the British rule in India and held it responsible for the country's downfall.
 They called upon the people of India to make sacrifices for the sake of their country.

-Name three prominent Assertive Nationalist leaders.
-What was the aim of the Assertive Nationalists as far as the national movement was concerned?
+What was the aim of the Assertive Nationalists as far as the National Movement was concerned?
+How did it differ from that of the Early Nationalists?

 Answer

-The main aim of the Assertive Nationalists was the immediate attainment of 'Swaraj'.
-This means complete independence and not just self-government as in the colonies of Australia, New Zealand, etc.
+The main aim of the Assertive Nationalists was the immediate attainment of 'Swaraj' as it existed in the United Kingdom.

 How did the Assertive Nationalists expand the social base of the national movement?